What an adventure!

 But there is another option.
 There are slow boats plying this same Napo River route.

-There are irregular slow boats that also voyage between Coca and Iquitos.
+There are irregular slow boats that also voyage the Napo River between Coca and Iquitos.
 They pass by once or twice each month.
 The three slow boats that most often use this route are named:

 - Cabo Pantoja,